adamchainz/django-htmx/README.rst

 Debug Error Handler
 ~~~~~~~~~~~~~~~~~~~

-htmx’s default behaviour when encountering an HTTP error is to discard the response.
+htmx’s default behavior when encountering an HTTP error is to discard the response.
-This can make it hard to debug errors in development.
+Making it hard to debug errors in development.

 The django-htmx script includes an error handler that’s active when debug mode is on.
 The handler detects responses with 404 and 500 status codes and replaces the page with their content.